AdobeDocs/experience-manager-65.en/help/sites-developing/universal-editor/introduction.md

 The Universal Editor is a service that works in tandem with AEM to author content headlessly.

-* The Universal Editor is hosted at `https://experience.adobe.com/#/aem/editor/canvas` and can edit an AEM 6.5 rendered page.
+* The Universal Editor is hosted at `https://experience.adobe.com/#/aem/editor/canvas` and can edit pages rendered by AEM 6.5.
 * The AEM page is read by the Universal Editor via the dispatcher from the AEM author instance.
-* The Universal Editor writes changes back to the AEM author instance using the Universal Editor Service via the dispatcher.
+* The Universal Editor Service, which runs on the same host as the Dispatcher, writes changes back to the AEM author instance.

 ![Author flow using the Universal Editor](assets/author-flow.png)